-On aircraft that have Wi-Fi, mobile phone, and data roaming services, you can use all the above handheld electronic devices, but they must be in flight mode for taxi, takeoff, approach, and landing.
+Whilst you can use our free Wi-Fi on handheld electronic devices on board, they must be in flight mode for taxi, takeoff, approach and landing.

 During the flight, usually a few minutes after takeoff, your cabin crew will tell you when you can turn off flight mode and start using transmitting services on your device.